jizhou3721/Dreamloom/README.md

 # Dreamloom Resume Tailor✨
 **LLM-Powered Resume Tailoring Agent --- TailoringWithout Losing Format**

+## What is *Dreamloom*?
+*Dreamloom* is a Streamlit web application that uses ChatGPT API to tailor resumes, while **keeping the original document formatting intact**.
+It also generates cover letters, and draft recruiter messages based on a job description.

 ## Why the Name *Dreamloom*?

 The name **Dreamloom** draws on the imagery of weaving dreams into fabric.